jba17/CaseStudy1/README.md

 ##Files and folders

-    .paper/Makefile - build the project and renders the CaseStudy1.html and Casestudy1.md
+    paper/Makefile - build the project and renders the CaseStudy1.html and Casestudy1.md
-    .paper/CaseStudy1.Rmd - RMarkdown file that turns the analyses into high quality html and markdown document source - a folder containing all scripts used for downloading, cleaning data and question steps source/download.R - a script used for downloading and reading GDP and Education CSV data. source/cleanData.R - a script used for cleaning the gdp data cleans data from gdp.csv and creates a tidy gdp_tidy.csv file source/clean_income_groups.R - a script used for cleaning the clean_income_groups data cleans data from income_groups.csv and creates a tidy income_groups_tidy.csv file source/merge.R - a script used for merging the two datasets merges the data from gdp_tidy.csv and income_groups_tidy.csv files and creates merged_data.csv
+    paper/CaseStudy1.Rmd - RMarkdown file that turns the analyses into high quality html and markdown document source - a folder containing all scripts used for downloading, cleaning data and question steps source/seetup.R - a script used for setup of required libraries. source/download.R - a script used for downloading and reading GDP and Education CSV data. source/cleanData.R - a script used for cleaning the gdp and education data sets source/question1 - a script used for awnsering question1 source/question2 - a script used for awnsering question1 source/question3 - a script used for awnsering question1 source/question4 - a script used for awnsering question1 source/question5 - a script used for awnsering question1